 - Whoosh (We’re Here Out Of School Hours) Club Leaflet

 - The Sanctuary: We have an area in the school that is known as the Sanctuary.
 This is where my office and classroom can be found and at break and lunchtimes this is open to students who may be in need of a quieter place to go to and have their break.
-The Sanctuary provision is led by the School Youth Worker, Miss Reeves and overseen by myself.
-Miss Reeves is supported in her work by the schools Peer Mentors who are trained to work with and support younger students.
+The Sanctuary provision is led by the School Youth Worker, supported by the schools Peer Mentors who are trained to work with and support younger students.

 - Peer Mentors: Our Peer Mentors also work with students on a 1-1 and small group basis and if we feel a student is in need of support and guidance we may allocate them to a Peer Mentor.
 These recommendations may come through our Pastoral meetings in school or from the students themselves.